University of Oxford Logo University of OxfordDepartment of Computer Science - Home

 Other Interests

-I am a musician, specifically a percussionist and a baritone.
-I occasionally play percussion in the University Orchestras in Oxford.
-I am also somewhat involved in the administration of the Oxford University orchestras.
+I am a musician, specifically a conductor, percussionist, and baritone.
+I direct a choir that rehearses and performs in University vacations called Intermezzo.
+I occasionally play percussion in the University Orchestras in Oxford and am somewhat involved in the administration of the Oxford University orchestras.
 Depending on how industrious they have been recently, you might find up-to-date information on the Oxford University Music Society web site.

 Trivia